Kalee914/Project-One-Two-/README.md

 # Reflection
 1. What was the problem you were solving in the projects for this course?
+* In this project, I was having problem with inserting the data into the Binary tree after coding the BST structure and insert function.
-2. How did you approach the problem?
+3. How did you approach the problem?
 Consider why data structures are important to understand.
+* I used Module 5, BST assignment code as my reference and approached to SNHU tutor for explanation.
-3. How did you overcome any roadblocks you encountered while going through the activities or project?
+5. How did you overcome any roadblocks you encountered while going through the activities or project?
+* For the activites, I did many researches by using stackoverflow.com, geekforgeek.com, Cplusplus.com, review notes from ZY BOOK and the youtube video that was recommanded by the Professor.
+* For the projects, I used the code from the previous assignments as reference, and approached to the tutuor for detail explanation.
-4. How has your work on this project expanded your approach to designing software and developing programs?
+7. How has your work on this project expanded your approach to designing software and developing programs?
+*
-5. How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
+9. How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?